-The shareholders of GasanMamo as at December 2021 are as per the below:
+The shareholders of GasanMamo as at December 2022 are as per the below:

 - Galdes & Mamo (Holdings) Limited has 43.75% holding in GasanMamo Insurance Limited.
 Shares in Galdes & Mamo (Holdings) Limited are split equally between Lansdowne Properties Limited and M.I.L.
 Limited.
 In view of their holding in M.I.L.
 Limited, Dr Vanessa Portelli and Mr Mark Mamo indirectly hold 10.94% each. - Gasan Group Limited has 56.25% holding in GasanMamo Insurance Limited.
-J.A.G Holdings Limited owns 54.25% of Gasan Group Limited and Troy Limited owns 14.71%.
-The remaining shares are held by various shareholders holding less than 10% ownership of Gasan Group Limited.
+J.A.G Holdings Limited owns 54.25% of Gasan Group Limited and the remaining shares are held by various shareholders holding less than 10% ownership of Gasan Group Limited.
 Through his holding in J.A.G Limited, Mr. Joseph Gasan indirectly holds 17.66% share in GasanMamo Insurance Limited.